awez-sonde/ACM_demo/README.md

 For this, we’ll need a little setup:

 - Navigate to Clusters and access the ClusterSets tab.
-- Click on the 3-dots button on the right, and then on Edit namespaces bindings and add the default namespace.
+- Click on the 3-dots button on the right on the global cluster set, and then on Edit namespaces bindings and add the default namespace.
 - Navigate to the Governance screen and click create policy.
 - Build a policy with the following information:
   ```